danrot/danrot.github.io/_posts/2020-06-05-typing-in-javascript-flow-vs-typescript.md

 which you have to commit to your version control system.

 This feels very cumbersome, especially since there would already be a central repository called NPM.
-I never really got why the types were simply not created as simple NPM packages, which could then be installed and used, without having to commit anything to my own repository.
+I never really got why the types were not created as simple NPM packages, which could then be installed and used, without having to commit anything to my own repository.
 And **installing 3rd party types as separate packages is exactly what TypeScript is doing**.
 This is also the reason I think TypeScript is a lot better in that regard.

 ## Conclusion

 I am still not very sure, which of both type systems I should prefer.
-TypeScript has mad a lot of improvements, especially regarding the majority of reasons we decided against TypeScript a few years ago.
+TypeScript has made a lot of improvements, especially regarding the majority of reasons we decided against TypeScript a few years ago.
 However, **Flow seems still to be more strict and has better error messages, two very important aspect of a type system**.
 On the other handside **TypeScript is more popular, has a bigger community, and handles 3rd party types a lot better**.
-Flow's advantage of being more strict is somehow lost, when using a lot of 3rd party packages, for which no Flow types exists, and Flow considers the entire 3rd party code untyped then.
+Flow's advantage of being more strict is somehow lost, when using a lot of 3rd party packages.
+That is becuase if no Flow types exists, Flow considers the entire 3rd party code untyped.

 Until recently I would have said TypeScript is the clear winner, but then I saw that **[Flow is still being worked on](https://github.com/facebook/flow/commits/master)**.
-But they still introduce breaking changes quite often, which makes updating it a tedious job (although most of the changes make sense from my point of view).
+But they continue to introduce breaking changes quite often, which makes updating it a tedious job (although most of the changes make sense from my point of view).
 TypeScript is still the more active project, and has better integrations in all kind of other tooling.
 For these reasons I would say it is much more likely that Flow reaches its end of life than TypeScript.

 So in conclusion, my current recommendation would be: